MaggieWalsh/walsh_and_co/README.md

         * Verify that the page automatically redirects the user to the services page after 10 seconds, as indicated.
       * Footer - Repeated steps on all pages.
         * Verify that the social media links open in a new tab.
-        * Verify that the email link works when selected.
+        * Verify that the email link directs the user to a custom 404 error page when selected.
+        * Verify that the 404 error page 'Return home' link brings the user back to the landing page.
         * Verify that the phone number shown is dialled when selected.
         * Verify that the website hyperlink directs the user back to the landing page.
     * ## Additional Testing
       * [W3 - Jigsaw Validator](https://jigsaw.w3.org/css-validator/)

       * [W3C - HTML Validator](https://validator.w3.org/)
-    * ## Resolve Bugs
+    * ## Resolved Bugs
       * On the Contact page there was a modal pop up to confirm the contact form worked.
 I changed this to a custom success page, but I forgot to remove the header classes so the browser was looking for a modal unnecessarily.
 Which resulted in the following error.
 I resolved it by deleting the unnecessary modal elements.
       ![Modal error](docs/modal-error.png)
-      * I noticed stray ```, _ ``` in some places on my code.
+      * I noticed stray ```, _``` in some places on my code.
 I eventually figured out that it was because of whitespace in my code.
 Which resolved once I deleted it.

       ![white-space](docs/white-space.jpeg)

       ![whitespace](docs/whitespace.jpeg)

       * In the footer the links were the blue, it didn't suit the style of the rest of the website so I targeted the links in my css in order to change them to a more pleasing colour.

       ![links](docs/links.png)

   * ## Deployment
       1. On GitHub, navigate to your site's repository.
       2. Under your repository name, click  *Settings*.